 We like to use them when we don’t have fresh onions around and we can adjust the flavor a bit by adding differing amounts of the dried onion.
 But sometimes these can also be used to give your dish a bit more assertive flavor.

 Use granulated onions instead of onion powder if your recipe calls for more bulk and thickness.
 Granulated onions are often used in spice blends, packaged meats, canned and frozen foods.
-While granule onions can directly be added to most foods, it is best to rehydrate them before adding to dishes that don't have sufficient amounts of liquid in them or if you’re adding later in the cooking process.
+While granulated onions can be added directly to most foods, it is best to rehydrate them before adding to dishes that don't have sufficient amounts of liquid in them, or if you’re adding later in the cooking process.

 To rehydrate you can place them in a small bowl, cover the granules with water and let them sit for about 15 minutes, then drain off the excess water or you can mix with just enough cool water to make a smooth paste which can then be adding to the dish towards the end of cooking.